Smartling/SmartlingHelp/_articles/gdn/gdn-integration/javascript-in-the-gdn.md

 	...
 }
 // <sl:translate_json>
-	var messages = '{
-		"sl_translate": "sl_all",
-		"greeting": "Hello, valued user!",
-		"farewell": "Thanks for stopping by!",
-		"error": "There seems to be a small problem."
+	var messages = '{ "sl_translate": "sl_all","greeting": "Hello, valued user!","farewell": "Thanks for stopping by!","error": "There seems to be a small problem."}'
-	}'
 // </sl:translate_json>
 user.buildpage(messages);
 ~~~